 To remedy this problem, we have a dental CT scanner that takes a 3D scan of a just a few teeth at a time.
 It is extremely accurate and offers us privileged information that is needed in certain cases.
 Cone beam CT is currently revolutionising endodontics in the same way that the operating microscope has already done.

-Dentistry has led the way in many medical advances and modern endodontics is continuing this trend through nickel-titanium technology.
 This fascinating alloy has found its way into things such as cardiovascular stents.
 Newer, highly engineered forms of this material are used at Elite Endo to rapidly and safely remove debris from root canals.
 The inset photo shows a nickel titanium file in a torque controlled motor.

 Special “torque controlled” motors are used to drive these files.
 Henk has invested in six torque controlled motors and seven different file systems employing three types of nickel-titanium alloy.
 About six to ten of these costly files are needed for a root canal treatment and they are disposed of thereafter.